ToposInstitute/RelationalThinking-Book/chp5-graph-gluing.md

 :align: center
 ```

 However, the `pushout` is also universal.
-So it must have a unique map into `graph X`.
+So it must have a unique map into `graph X` that makes the triangles commute.

 ```{image} assets/Ch5/16a.png
 :alt: Whoopsy!